 This post delves into how we will simulate the real scenarios below:

-The focus of this post is on Kafka and RocketMQ, since they both are high-performance applications.
+The focus of this post is on Kafka and Apache RocketMQ™, since they both are high-performance applications.
 Thus, we will target these two products to see which one of them is better in the above scenarios.
 Before we begin, let’s clarify two concepts first:

 Topic is an important concept in message-oriented middleware.
 Every topic represents a message category.
 With multiple topics, we can categorize and isolate messages.